goislimat/docker-n-node/README.md

 # DOCKER SETUP PROPOSAL

 Suggested setup for a project running on top of Docker containers.
-This examples was built with node.
+This example was built with node and requires:

-This project requires:

 - **[NodeJS](https://nodejs.org/en/download/)**
 - **[Docker](https://docs.docker.com/install/)**